2024 NCAA Division I women's basketball tournament: Tournament procedure

 A total of 68 teams participated in the 2024 tournament, consisting of the 32 conference champions, and 36 "at-large" bids that were determined by the NCAA Selection Committee.
 The last four at-large teams and teams seeded 65 through 68 overall competed in First Four games, whose winners advanced to the 64-team first round.

-2024 NCAA Tournament schedule and venues
+Schedule and venues

 The first two rounds, also referred to as the subregionals, were played at the sites of the top 16 seeds.